What's the Payout for 2022 LIV Golf Invitational Series Winners?

-What’s the payout for 2022 LIV Golf Invitational Series winners? originally appeared on NBC Sports Washington
+What’s the payout for 2022 LIV Golf Invitational Series winners? originally appeared on NBC Sports Chicago

 The third leg of the 2022 LIV Golf Invitational Series will be held in the Garden State at Trump National Golf Club in Bedminster, N.J. this weekend.